-Moree Airport is located 5 km from Moree’s town centre.
-Use the taxi services to make the short trip north.
+Moree is just over seven hours’ drive from Sydney and 5.5 hours from Brisbane.
+There is a daily train service from Sydney, which takes around 8.5 hours, or you can fly into Moree Airport and rent a car.
+Moree Airport is 5km from Moree’s town centre.
+Use the taxi services at the airport to make the short trip north.
 Alternatively, rent a car from the hire services available at the airport and explore the region at your own pace.